norb1x/Mini-SOC-Simulator/README.md

 - 🚨 Detection of high failed login rates with alerts
 - ⛔ Automatic IP blocking on suspicious activity
 - 🧪 Simulated login attempts from spoofed IPs
-- 🧼 Masking of IP addresses and ports for clean output
+- 🧼 Masking of IP addresses and ports for clean output (for github)

 ## 🗂️ File Structure
 ```